Spikebench: An open benchmark for spike train time-series classification: Results

+where $\mu$ is the probability that the majority vote prediction is correct, $p$ is the probability of a single classifier prediction being correct (single spike train prediction accuracy), $N_{chunks}$ is the number of predictions made.
+We found that the empirical values of accuracy improvement are close to the optimistic analytical estimate (\ref{major_vote_accuracy}) in both cases when the spike train chunks are sampled from different neurons and from a large spike train of a single neuron (see Fig \ref{fig:figure3}).

+Being able to estimate feature importance ranks from trained decision tree ensembles allows us to detect the most discriminating features of ISI time series.
+We have analyzed the feature importance scores for \textit{tsfresh} features on all three datasets and found that the set of discriminative features is significantly overlapping for the three tasks (in terms of feature types) and includes both features that depend on the characteristics of the ISI distribution as well as features that characterize the temporal structure of ISI time-series (see S1 Text).

-To visualize class separation of excitatory vs. inhibitory cell spike trains in two dimensions, we took the top-20 importance \textit{tsfresh} features identified during the above feature selection procedure.
-We then used dimensionality reduction techniques on this reduced 20-dimensional dataset to visualize the structure of the data with respect to excitatory/inhibitory labels of the series.
-Results are shown in Fig. \ref{fig:exc_inh_pca} for two Uniform Manifold Approximation and Projection, UMAP \cite{mcinnes2018umap-software} low-dimension embedding algorithms.
-We also applied other methods such as PCA and t-SNE (t-distributed Stochastic Neighbor Embedding) which gave essentially the same results (not shown).
-In all cases, classes cannot be linearly separated in two-dimensional embedding spaces, however, there is a separation of large fraction of the points of the excitatory-cell and inhibitory-cell classes.
-Furthermore, we trained a supervised version of UMAP on a subset of train data samples (by providing class label information to the algorithm along with feature vectors) and applied the trained UMAP transformation to another test subset of data samples.
-Results of this transformation are shown in Fig. \ref{fig:exc_inh_pca}B. One can see that supervised UMAP learned a two-dimensional embedding of the data for excitatory vs. inhibitory class separation that was quite effective (compared to unsupervised methods).
-It is to be expected that adding these nonlinear UMAP features to the dataset can result in improved performance of the classification algorithms.
-Results presented in Fig. \ref{fig:exc_inh_pca} show transformations done by dimensionality reduction algorithms trained and applied to a subset of the full training dataset (consisting of 3000 samples total; except for supervised UMAP, for which, additional 7000 train samples were used to fit UMAP before applying it to transform 3000 samples).
+To visualize class separation for the WAKE vs. SLEEP state spike trains from the fcx-1 dataset as point clouds in two dimensions, we took the top-20 importance \textit{tsfresh} features identified during the feature selection procedure.
+We then used dimensionality reduction techniques on this reduced 20-dimensional dataset to visualize the structure of the data with respect to the WAKE/SLEEP state labels of the series.
+Results are shown in Fig \ref{fig:figure4} for two Uniform Manifold Approximation and Projection, UMAP \cite{mcinnes2018umap-software} low-dimension embedding algorithms.
+In all cases, classes cannot be linearly separated in two-dimensional embedding spaces, however, there is a separation of a large fraction of the points of the WAKE and SLEEP state classes.

-We conclude that on our dataset manual feature engineering combined with classical machine learning models outperforms the straightforward kNN approach to the classification of excitatory vs inhibitory neurons.
-Next, we explored the performance of other state-of-the-art machine learning approaches to time series representation and classification.